 At the time of its construction it was considered so unusual that people were unconvinced it would remain standing.

-A restoration project is underway to restore the Great Pagoda to its original 18th century splendour.
+The Great Pagoda was restored in 2018 to its original 18th century splendour.

 This includes the original 80 dragons which originally adorned the roofs, each carved from wood and gilded with real gold